lifeart/sm-annotate/readme.md

 * 🖱️ Event handling for pointer events (mouse and touch).
 * 🎞️ Playback of annotated frames as video.
 * 💾 Saving the current frame or all frames with annotations.
-* 🗑️ Destroying the annotation tool instance and cleaning up event listeners.

 ## Additional Benefits